LicensePlates.cc

 New York License Plates

-Update: Due to public outcry, it now seems possible, or even likely, that the new plates WILL NOT become a mandatory general reissue, but will be issued for new registrations only.
-Many people have been objecting to the steep fees associated with the planned reissue, which has much more to due with raising money for the state to use in their budget shortfall than just replacing the current base plates.
+Update: Due to public outcry, the yellow/orange plates did NOT become a mandatory general reissue, but were issued for new registrations only.
+Many people had been objecting to the steep fees associated with the planned reissue, which has much more to do with raising money for the state to use in their budget shortfall than just replacing the current base plates.
 Had the original plan to make the new base a general reissue gone through, it would have generated $129 million for the state.
-In addition to the new plates, registration and insurance surcharge fees are increasing.
+In addition to the new plates, registration and insurance surcharge fees increased.

-We now have an answer regarding the T800205T format Taxi plates.
-Felice advises: These plates are issued to NYC Taxis while they wait for the plate with their medallion number to be made.
+Regarding the T800205T format Taxi plates, Felice advised: These plates are issued to NYC Taxis while they wait for the plate with their medallion number to be made.
 These plates started in the 1970s when they were the standard issue for NYC taxis, around 1989-90 they were replaced with medallion numbers.

-Non-Passenger types on the new base will appear in the following formats and number blocks:
+Non-Passenger types on the 2010 base were to appear in the following formats and number blocks:

 AGRICULTURE: 10000-GL